 SWAMIJI: And then what comes out are the five karmendriyas, the organs of action.

 JOHN: Now, these are all objective elements here?

 JOHN: These are objective.

-SWAMIJI: Objective, with body, with mind, with even ātman also, it is called object in Shaivism.
+SWAMIJI: Objective, with body, with mind, with even ātman (the soul)7 also, [they are] called objects in Shaivism.

 JOHN: So then only . . .